StefanScherer/dotfiles-windows/README.md

 * **timeref**: show relative time diffs in logfile.
   Usage: timeref logfile | gvim -
 * **viewpath**: show PATH environemnt in gvim pretty printed
+* **vagrant-vmware-shell**: open elevated cmd shell for Vagrant with VMware Workstation
 * **z**: change to one of your favorite project folder

 ### Aliases